m42e/lgh.nvim/README.md

 :LGHistory
 ```

-And then you get a telescope (fallback fzf) window with all the dates when the file has been stored.
+And then you get a telescope window with all the dates when the file has been stored.

 To search a file in the backup files type